Learn more about our values, where we work, and how we create global impact.

 Kapadia Education Foundation issues grants to partner organizations to augment their existing scholarship programs or to support the development and implementation of new scholarship programs.

-KEF currently supports scholarships for 110 students in eight countries: India, Afghanistan, Cambodia, Colombia, DRC, Ethiopia, Rwanda, and Uganda.
+KEF currently supports students with scholarships in eight countries: India, Afghanistan, Cambodia, Colombia, DRC, Ethiopia, Rwanda, and Uganda.
 If you are interested in funding the work through a partner organization of ours, click here.
 If you run an organization that has strong relationships with students, or those desiring to study who meet our eligibility criteria, please email us--especially if you are in a country we have not worked in yet!